Jsparrow/jsparrow.github.io/docs/rules/remove-new-string-constructor.md

 description:
     Removes all class instantiations from 'String' if its parameter is empty or a 'String'.
-tags: ["Java 1.1", "String Manipulation", "Performance"]
+tags: ["Java 1.1", "String Manipulation", "Performance", "Marker"]
 ---

 # Use String Literals